 Often, people have a safety concern when visiting a new country.
-And many cruisers choose to take a cruise-recommended excursion because of issue.
+And many cruisers choose to take a cruise-recommended excursion because of the issue.
 However, the only danger in visiting Cozumel is that you will fall in love with it and keep coming back again and again.
 I’ve been to Cozumel three times and I’m going back this December on another cruise.

-The reason I would recommend to take a Carnival Cruise excursion in Cozumel is because they will make sure you will get enough time to get back on the ship before it’s departure.
+The reason I would recommend to take a Carnival Cruise excursion in Cozumel is that they will make sure you will get enough time to get back on the ship before its departure.
 Also, you will have someone waiting to pick you up right near the port.
 I would say going with a Carnival excursion will make your experience a little more convenient.
 If you are thinking about going with an independent excursion, check out port info at cruisecritic.com, they have a lot of information about independent Cozumel excursions.

 Are you planning a cruise to Cozumel?
 Which excursion are you most excited about?
 Let me know in the comments!